-CLABSI prevention efforts result in up to 200,000 infections prevented in intensive care unitsMay 13th, 2013 in Diseases, Conditions, Syndromes /
+CLABSI prevention efforts result in up to 200,000 infections prevented in intensive care unitsMay 13, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 New research from the Centers for Disease Control and Prevention (CDC) estimates that as many as 200,000 central line-associated bloodstream infections (CLABSIs) have been prevented among patients in intensive care units (ICUs) since 1990.
 The study, published in the June issue of Infection Control and Hospital Epidemiology, the journal of the Society for Healthcare Epidemiology of America, suggests that this progress is likely related to prevention strategies now common in hospitals across the United States.